-Based solely on its review of the copies of such forms received by it for the year ended December 31, 2003, or written representations from certain reporting persons for such year, SGRP believes that its Insiders complied with all applicable Section 16(a) filing requirements for such year, with the exception that Robert G. Brown, William H. Bartels, Robert O. Aders, Jerry B. Gilbert, Lorrence T. Kellar and Jack W. Partridge at certain times untimely filed certain Statements of Changes in Beneficial Ownership on Form 4.
+Based solely on its review of the copies of such forms received by it for the year ended December 31, 2004, or written representations from certain reporting persons for such year, SGRP believes that its Insiders complied with all applicable Section 16(a) filing requirements for such year, with the exception that Robert G. Brown, William H. Bartels, Jack W. Partridge and Robert O. Aders untimely filed certain Statements of Changes in Beneficial Ownership on Form 4.
+Kori Belzer and Patricia Franco became filers in March of 2004.
 All such Section 16(a) filing requirements have since been completed by each of the aforementioned individuals.